ne0gl1tch20/Minigames-All-In-One/README.md

 ---

-Alright, let’s brainstorm **10+ solid future features** for your MGAIO launcher/game platform — stuff that makes it feel modern, fun, and user-focused:

----

 ## 🌟 Planned Future Features

 1. **Cloud Backup/Restore** – Save game progress and settings to the cloud so users can play on multiple PCs. ☁️